the perfect place to get active and enjoy the great outdoors

 A sunny climate and generally flat terrain make cycling one of the best ways to take in Perth’s picture postcard cityscape and WA’s biodiverse landscapes.
 The cycling network in Perth is world-class, allowing you to explore its icons by pedal power, including Kings Park (one of the largest inner city parks on Earth), the Swan and Canning Rivers, the Sunset Coast, Swan Valley and Perth Hills, to name a few.

 Perth’s very own island playground Rottnest Island is also bike friendly; in fact, it’s the best way to get around this car-free Class A reserve.
 But if you’re looking for something that’ll get the adrenalin pumping hard, check out the off-road Munda Biddi Bike Trail – one of the few places on Earth where you can cycle through hundreds of kilometres of biodiverse landscapes.
-See the Department of Transport website or the Top 10 Tracks and Trails for more cycling inspiration.
+See the Department of Transport website for more cycling inspiration.

 Bushwalking and hiking